Fueled/swift-style-guide/README.md

 }
 ```

 - Use the standard Swift Documentation syntax (reST) in order to enable Quick Documentation.
-Follow the formatting below, exactly.

 Note: Make sure to test your documentation by checking it's Quick Documentation by option-clicking on the method name.